BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   are in the vanilla version.
 Also theoretically makes any other rare spawn in the game which was *not* touched by this mod spawn with 100% frequency, though I'm not sure what else there is which might be affected by this.

+## Deprecated/Testing Mods

+- `mission_unlocks.txt` - This is actually partially successful; I can at least set mission reward pools here.
+I'd hoped to also unlock Sanctuary with the first mission load, too, though, which didn't work.
+- `datatable.txt` - Was used to test out how DataTable values interact with the rest of the BVC tuple - turns out that they probably override everything except for BVSC, which gets multiplied at the end as per usual.

 ## Failed Attempts